Sage-Bionetworks/jccli/README.md

 Running JCCLI will automatically create a configuration file named `.jccli.ini` in the user's home directory.
 See [Python's configparser](https://docs.python.org/3/library/configparser.html) for formatting specification.
-In short, `field = "value"` pairs go under `[PROFILE]` headers, which can be switched between using the `--profile` option.
+In short, `field = "value"` pairs go under `[profile]` headers (replaceing `profile` with the desired name of the profile), which can be switched between using the `--profile` option.
 Currently, the only field that can be set is the `key` field, which can be set to a JCCLI API key.

 #### Settings precedence